UAlbanyArchives/staticPages-webArchives/README.md

 # staticPages-webArchives
 Python scripts to generate static navigation pages from collection list and insert Web Archives records using the Archive-It CDX

+#### This project is no longer actively maintained, see [describingWebArchives](https://github.com/UAlbanyArchives/describingWebArchives) for the current project

 There are three scripts here: